People who have left the Churches of Christ

 --Titus 1

-There were very few in the Churches of Christ that saw the ICC as an accurate magnified mirror reflection of themselves: the challenge to one's honor, the emphasis on evangelism and numbers, the exclusive claim to be the one true church based on their own ability to reproduce the early church.
+There were very few in the Churches of Christ that saw the ICOC as an accurate magnified mirror reflection of themselves: the challenge to one's honor, the emphasis on evangelism and numbers, the exclusive claim to be the one true church based on their own ability to reproduce the early church.
 All of these ingredients have been the core of the hard-line Churches of Christ for decades.